open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/exporters.md

 composer require open-telemetry/transport-grpc
 ```

-Next, configure the exporter to point at an OTLP endpoint.
+Next, configure the exporter with an OTLP endpoint.
 For example, you can
 update `GettingStarted.php` from
 [Getting Started](/docs/instrumentation/php/getting-started/) like the
 following: